-Pokémon GO is finally getting player-versus-player battles.
-Here’s how they’ll work
+Pokémon GO is finally getting player-versus-player battles; here’s how they’ll work

 If you’ve already had your fun with GO and moved on, that headline is probably all you need to know — it’s either enough to re-spark your interest, or not.

-But if you’re still polishing up that Pokédex, hatchin’ eggs, and raiding every weekend, you’re probably itching for a few more details.
+But if you’re still polishing up that Pokédex, hatchin’ eggs and raiding every weekend, you’re probably itching for a few more details.
 Good news!
-I got to run through a few battles late last week, and I noted damned near everything that was mentioned.
+I got to run through a few battles late last week, and I noted damn near everything that was mentioned.

 Here’s what I learned:

-- Each player brings three Pokémon into a battle (rather than 6, as with the main series).
+- Each player brings three Pokémon into a battle (rather than six, as with the main series).
 The first trainer to knock out all three of their opponent’s Pokémon wins.
 Niantic says that 6-on-6 just took too long for a game meant to be played, as the name implies, on the go.

 - If you’re not already friends with a potential opponent, you’ll need to scan a QR code from the other player’s screen to initiate a battle.
-If you’re ultra friends or best friends, you can battle remotely
+If you’re ultra friends or best friends, you can battle remotely.

 - Don’t have anyone to battle with?
-You can also face off against the leaders of the three teams: Blanche (Mystic), Candela (Valor), and Spark (Instinct).
-The best part of that: training against the gym leaders will earn you points toward the long-frozen Ace Trainer medal (which has been impossible to make progress on since the gym overhaul back in 2017 got rid of training.)
+You can also face off against the leaders of the three teams: Blanche (Mystic), Candela (Valor) and Spark (Instinct).
+The best part of that: training against the gym leaders will earn you points toward the long-frozen Ace Trainer medal (which has been impossible to make progress on since the gym overhaul back in 2017 got rid of training).

-- Once a battle is initiated, you choose to battle in one of three leagues, with each league having a different cap on your Pokemon’s Combat Power (or CP): Great League (with a cap of 1,500 CP), Ultra League (2,500 CP), or Master League (No cap.)
+- Once a battle is initiated, you choose to battle in one of three leagues, with each league having a different cap on your Pokémon’s Combat Power (or CP): Great League (with a cap of 1,500 CP), Ultra League (2,500 CP) or Master League (no cap).

 - The thinking there: different Pokémon might shine at different strength tiers, which increases the number of “worthwhile” Pokémon.
 It also lets newer players jump into battling at lower levels, where higher CP Pokémon aren’t on the table.